0atman/noboilerplate/scripts/20-rust-userland.md

 One of the tools I use in all my projects, no matter what language is asdf for a version manager.
 It switches version of python, node, ruby, ANYTHING that I need day-to-day.

-It is a drop-in replacement for asdf plugins and .tool-versions files, compatible with any language, so no more installing nvm, nodenv, pyenv, etc and it's about 20x-200x faster than asdf.
+It is a drop-in replacement for asdf with plugins and .tool-versions file support, compatible with any language, so no more installing nvm, nodenv, pyenv, etc and it's about 20x-200x faster than asdf.

-It's the final piece in the puzzle of oxidising my entire life.
+It was the final piece in the puzzle of oxidising my entire life.

 ---